 The service’s original programming also already has a major hit on its hands with The Mandalorian.
 Disney has tons more content planned, too, and with such strong IP to back it up there’s sure to be more great movies and shows in the coming months.
 That said, it is Disney, so don’t expect any R-rated content to ever hit the platform.

 Disney Plus is significantly cheaper than Netflix at just $6.99 a month, or $12.99 a month when bundled with Hulu and ESPN Plus.
-This basic plan offers full 4K streaming on up to four devices at once, which would cost $15.99 a month on Netflix.
+That price will be going up to $7.99 a month in March 2021.
+This basic plan offers full 4K streaming on up to four devices at once, which would cost $17.99 a month on Netflix.
 It’s still just gaining its footing, but Disney Plus might be the Netflix killer we’ve been expecting for years.

 Hulu might not have the same international reach as the two Netflix alternatives above, but it’s still a great option for those living in the US.
 It doesn’t have the same volume of movies as Netflix, but its relationships with major TV channels in the US let it stream new shows online the day after they hit TV waves.